alesbrelih/gitlab-ci-ls/README.md

 This extension supports configuration which needs to be set up because _gitlab-ls_ itself isn't installed along with the extension but it needs to be downloaded from releases or built from source.

 ![vscode settings](./docs/images/vscode-settings.jpg)

+## TODO

+[ ] Smarter way to initialize, it should support root_dir equal to nil and once file is opened it should receive/calculate new root.
+[ ] Fix VSCode completion.
+It seems it also needs a range to correctly update text.